 Aluminum Oxide - a crystal consisting of two Aluminum and three Oxygen atoms used as an abrasive in sharpening stones, compounds and powders.
 Also called Alumina or Corundum.

-Arkansas Stone – a stone quarried from Ozark novaculite (silicon quartz).
+Arkansas Stone – a natural stone quarried from Ozark novaculite (silicon quartz).
 Due to their unique crystalline structure, Arkansas stones polish as they sharpen, imparting a keen smooth edge/surface.
 Available in different grits, these stones are listed in order of coarsest to finest: Washita, Soft Arkansas, Hard Arkansas, and Hard Translucent Arkansas.

 Bench Stone – an abrasive product in block form used for sharpening knives, tools, etc. Typically used to describe a stone of a size that is convenient to use by placing it on a bench or other work surface as opposed to a stone that would be held in the hand.
 See also: Sharpening Stone, Stone, Whetstone.